Read the second part of how London Stone are supporting RHS Flower Shows 2021.

 Some of our bespoke pieces from previous years have been a true challenge for our in-house stone masons to overcome.

 One example of this comes from Tom Simpson's stunning The Cancer Research Pledge Pathway To Success.
 This featured bespoke-cut Jura Green Limestone at RHS Hampton Court Palace Garden Festival 2019.
 With a pencil-round prolife cut to millimetre accuracy, the steps were not as simple as they look.
 The steps' depth changes from 300mm to 400mm as you move across their length.
 Everything had to be precisely drawn and engineered to produce the sleek final design.
-Read more about this garden here.
+Read more about Tom Simpson's garden.

 Another impressive illustration of bespoke work was at RHS Chelsea Flower Show 2016.
 Ann-Marie Powell's Greening Grey Britain Garden used our Golden Stone Porcelain and gave it a unique twist.
 Using our CNC machine the words for “happiness” in various languages were inscribed into the face of the stone.
 These posed a challenge, even for our expert CNC machine operator Piotr, because porcelain is a very dense stone to cut.
 However, the result speaks for themselves.
-The contrast in texture between the smooth porcelain and the inscription demonstrates just how much bespoke work can impact the overall effect of the garden.
-Find out more on this garden here.
+The contrast in texture between the smooth porcelain and the inscription demonstrates, in a small detail, just how much bespoke work can impact the overall effect of the garden.
+Find out more in RHS Chelsea Flower Show 2016.